- How do I access the Bill Pay service?

 You will then be sent to the Bill Pay home page so you can begin paying bills.

-UCU’s Bill Pay service is free of monthly charges for primary checking accounts.*
+UCU’s Bill Pay service is free of monthly charges for all accounts.

 Special services or insufficient funds associated with transactions using Bill Pay will incur processing charges.
 These fees will be charged in addition to any fee charged by UCU.